A Survey on Cross-domain Recommendation: Taxonomies, Methods, and Future Directions: Scenario 2: User partial overlap Item non-overlap

 For latent factor modeling, Wang et al.~\cite{DBLP:conf/dasfaa/WangPWYFH18} proposed a Cross-Domain Latent Feature Mapping (CDLFM) model.
 It first defined three similarity measurements on users' rating behaviors.
 During latent factor modeling, the similarity values were embedded into the matrix factorization process as constraints.
 Fu et al.~\cite{DBLP:conf/aaai/FuPWXL19} proposed a Review and Content-based Deep Fusion Model (RC-DFM).
 It extended stacked denoising autoencoders to effectively fuse review text and item contents with the rating matrix to generate user and item representations with more semantic information.
 Bi et al.~\cite{DBLP:conf/sigir/BiSYWWX20a,DBLP:conf/sigir/BiSYWWX20} proposed to construct a heterogeneous information network and took into consideration the interaction sequence information to learn effective user/item representations in each domain.
 The proposed approaches are proved to be effective in the cross-domain insurance recommendation.

 For latent space mapping, Zhu et al.~\cite{DBLP:conf/ijcai/ZhuWCLOW18} proposed a Deep framework for both Cross-Domain and Cross-System Recommendation (DCDCSR) which took into account rating sparsity degrees of individual users/items to generate benchmark factor matrices.
 The mapping function was trained to map the latent factor matrices of users and items to fit the benchmark factor matrices.
 Kang et al.~\cite{DBLP:conf/cikm/KangHLY19} proposed that in existing EMCDR-based approaches, the training of mapping functions only used overlapping users, so their performance was sensitive to the number of overlapping users.
 After an in-depth analysis of the Amazon dataset, they proposed that in real-world datasets, the number of overlapping users was always small, which limited the performance of existing approaches.
 Therefore, they proposed a Semi-Supervised framework for Cross-Domain Recommendation (SSCDR) to utilize both the overlapping users and source-domain items to train the mapping function.
+Zhu et al. also proposed that the mapping function is biased to the limited overlapping users, which degrades the generalization ability of the model.
+The proposed transfer-meta framework for CDR (TMCDR)~\cite{DBLP:conf/sigir/ZhuGZXXZL021} can replace the training procedure of most existing EMCDR-based methods and has good generalization ability.
+Zhu et al. later proposed that the complex relationships between user preferences of the source and target domains vary from user to user, which is hard to be captured by a single mapping function.
+Their proposed framework named Personalized Transfer of User Preferences for Cross-domain Recommendation (PTUPCDR)~\cite{DBLP:conf/wsdm/ZhuTLZXZLH22} learns a meta-network to personalize a mapping function for each user.
+Wang et al. pointed out a similar problem and proposed an approach namely Low-dimensional Alignment for Cross-Domain Recommendation (LACDR)~\cite{DBLP:conf/cikm/WangZZWZH21}.
+Instead of learning a mapping function utilizing overlapping users, LACDR first trains an encoder and a decoder in both the source domain and the target domain utilizing both overlapping users and non-overlapping users.
+For a cold-start user, the representation in the target domain is obtained by first generating her domain-invariant factor using the encoder of the source domain.
+Then, the domain-invariant factor is mapped to the latent factor in the target domain using the decoder in the target domain.